csc301-2023-winter/project-10-daniel-t/README.md

 ``` sh
 Editor
 ```
-- VS Code or Webstorm is recommended
+- You can use any editor such as VS Code , Webstorm or pycharm.

 ## Folders and Files
 This section explains the purpose and content for each folder in the repository for future reference for the developers.